prototypefund/ifc-hive/app/client/README.md

     payload: {
 // the title to use in the toolbar next to the icon.
 Should be an i18n key
       title: 'newJournal',
 // a whitlist field.
-If set the tool will just be visible on a page with the configured routeName, if false or not set the tool will be visible everywhere
+If set the tool will just be visible on a page with the configured routeName, if false or not set the tool will be visible everywhere.
+You can also add as many route names as you like, seperated by whatever
-      page: 'app.journal',
+      page: 'app.journal;app.ticketBoard',
 // a mdi icon you want for the inactive state
       icon: 'mdi-content-save-edit-outline',
 // a mdi icon you want for the active state